Are your house plants getting enough light? Using a light intensity meter is the only sure-fire way to find out.

 Even in the summer months, the light intensity in a sunny room is a fraction of what it is outdoors.
 Imagine how little light your indoor plants receive on cloudy days or the short days of winter.

-The Moisture and Light Combo Meter, shown at left, does double-duty, providing the measurement of light as well as the moisture level in your plant's soil.
+The light intensity meter, shown at left, does double-duty, providing the measurement of light as well as the moisture level in your plant's soil.

 Just stick the probe into the soil and you'll know in an instant whether or not your plant needs watering.
 With this easy-to-use device, you'll never overwater your plants again.

-The pH / Moisture / Light Meter shown at right, helps you to choose the best location for your plants -- indoors or out.
+The meter shown at right, helps you to choose the best location for your plants -- indoors or out.

 This light intensity meter not only gives you an accurate light level reading, it lets you know when your plants are thirsty by checking the moisture content in the soil.

 Stick the prongs into the soil and a gauge will show you whether a plant needs watering.
 This handy tool will help you to prevent under- or (more likely) over-watering your house plants.

 Want more?
 This 3-in-1 meter will check your soil's pH -- the level of acidity or alkalinity in the soil.
 The pH balance is one of the last things indoor gardeners check, but it should be one of the first.
 It's vital to plant health.